Lambertyubin/marketplace_frontend/README.md

 ## During my extra time, I intend to improve the following:

 - Complete the frontend to have a fully-responsive UI based on some cool Figma designs
-- Set up continuous integration to run the tests
-- Add end-to-end tests with Cypress

 ## Available Scripts